 I like to think that I don’t have prejudices about people groups, but as much as I try not to, I do.
 I’m not talking about plain old American racism here; I just have ideas from my experiences and the culture I belong to about the way certain groups behave.
 Sometimes they're positive prejudices, sometimes negative, and sometimes neither, really.

 That’s why I host exchange students.
 I like to see how these other cultures are.
-From the people that belong to those cultures.
+From the people who belong to those cultures.

 Even when I think I don’t know anything about a culture, I still have ideas deep in my subconscious.
 When Barbara came, I thought I knew nothing about Brazilian culture, but I’ve learned over the last few weeks that I did.
 Some bad, some good, some weird.